Advertiser Disclosure

 Washington, D.C., is a city that is primed for respectful recognition and peaceful contemplation.
 From the world-famous memorials and monuments in the National Mall to the smaller, lesser-known tributes scattered across the city, it’s easy to see why over 22 million visitors come to pay their respects every year.

-As well as better known links to government and justice and the rich cultural history of the country, D.C. is also an energetic city with a vibrant nightlife scene, great shopping, amazing restaurants, and some of the most beautiful urban parks and spaces in the United States.
+In addition to its better-known links to government and justice and the country’s rich cultural history, D.C. is also an energetic city with a vibrant nightlife scene, great shopping, amazing restaurants, and some of the most beautiful urban parks and spaces in the United States.

 Are you looking for more cities?
 Explore our ultimate travel guides to Rome, New York, Tokyo, Paris, London, Hawaii, and Melbourne.